puttyman/streamarrfs/README.md

   2. Generate a migration `npm run migration:generate db/migrations/db-change`.

+## FAQs and Caveats

+#### Is there a web GUI?

+Given project is experimental and if successful it will be implemented.
+PR welcomed.

+#### Why stream when I can download?

+- Quickly finds content of your liking before needing a download.
+- No storage required. (only cached during streaming).

+#### Occassional plex 'Playback error' when tried to play.

+You are likely to get this error if:
+- Your connection is not fast enough.
+- The torrent does not have enough peers.
+- The torrent has timedout to be in readable state.

+Simply retry playing the video until it works.

 ## Troubleshooting

+### Common errors

 - When you force remove the container, you have to sudo fusermount -uz /host/mount/point on the hostsystem!